nut-slappers-united/tinyLM/README.md

 ## Refs:
 Codebase adapted from minGPT: https://github.com/karpathy/minGPT/

+## Initial Code with 0-1 Loss
+The initial pipeline with fixed code can be found in branch: `init_debugging`

+## Changes
+* Added:
+1. Patience for informated stopping criteria
+2. GPT model
+3. Perplexity as evaluation metric
+4. GPT model config added - `get_gpt_config` method in `main.py`

+* Updated:
+1. Loss Function - Cross Entropy
+2. Feedforward model config" - `get_ff_config` method in `main.py`

+I would ideally add the list of changes to CHANGELOG.md file, but adding the changes as section to keep things simple for the task.

 ## Training
 * For training the `Feedforward` model (default) - `python main.py`
 * For training the  `GPT` (gpt-nano)  model - `python main.py -m gpt`